rhdunn/cainteoir-engine/docs/api/src/audio.md

 @return
 : An audio information object.

-# cainteoir::create_audio_file
+# cainteoir::create_wav_file
 {: .doc }

-Create an audio file to write data to.
+Create a Microsoft WAVE audio file to write data to.

-@filename
+@aFileName
 : The name of the audio file.

-@type
-: The file type (currently either 'wav' or 'ogg').

-@quality
-: The encoding quality to use (for lossy encodings).

-@aDocMetadata
-: The RDF graph containing the document metadata.

-@aDocument
-: The subject to use to extract the document metadata.

 @aFormat
 : The sample format for the file.